SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 Use this dashboard to:

--   Monitor abnormal spikes in Query volume.
+-   Monitor abnormal spikes in query volume.
--   Identify the read versus write ratio of your application queries.
-Adjusting indexes to improve query performance.
+-   Identify read versus write ratio of your application queries.
+This helps you to adjust indexes to improve query performance.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MongoDB-OpenTelemetry/MongoDB-Query-Logs.png' alt="Query Logs" />

 ### Sharding

-The **MongoDB - Sharding** dashboard shows sharding related errors, events, failures and number of chunks moving between shards.
+The **MongoDB - Sharding** dashboard shows sharding related errors, events, failures, and number of chunks moving between shards.

 Use this dashboard to:

--   Identify Sharding errors and warnings.
+-   Identify sharding errors and warnings.
--   Gain insights into Chunk operations.
+-   Gain insights into chunk operations.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MongoDB-OpenTelemetry/MongoDB-Sharding.png' alt="Sharding" />